privacytrustlab/ml_privacy_meter/README.md

 ## Authors

 The tool is designed and developed at NUS Data Privacy and Trustworthy Machine Learning Lab.
+We also welcome contributions from the community.
+The current contributors are:
 <a href="https://github.com/privacytrustlab/ml_privacy_meter/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=privacytrustlab/ml_privacy_meter" />
 </a>